GoogleChrome/web.dev/src/site/content/en/blog/web-ar/index.md

 ## What's it useful for?

-Augmented reality will be a valuable addition to a lot of existing web pages by allowing them to implement AR use cases without leaving the browser.
+Augmented reality will be a valuable addition to a lot of existing or new web pages by allowing them to implement AR use cases without leaving the browser.
 For example, it can help people learn on education sites, and allow potential buyers to visualize objects in their home while shopping.

 Consider the second use case.
 Imagine simulating placing a life-size representation of a virtual object in a real scene.
 Once placed, the image stays